 Doing this exercise helps to retrain your brain to monitor if your mind is wandering and then return to focusing on a single task.
-This is an huge part of being able to concentrate and focus during your day!
+This is a huge part of concentrating and focusing during your day!

-After I’d had a series of strokes 3 years ago, I found this exercise to be a helpful way to retrain my own brain and perhaps it’ll help you too!
+After I’d had a series of strokes 3 years ago, I found this exercise helpful to retrain my brain, and perhaps it’ll help you too!

 Learn to re-focus quickly after an interruption

-The next strategy is to improve your mindfulness and to re-focus quickly in the moment.
-As it turns out, focusing attention on the present moment, and practicing mindfulness actually rewires the brain so that your ability to focus is stronger in everyday life!
+The next strategy is to improve your mindfulness and to re-focus quickly at the moment.
+As it turns out, focusing attention on the present moment and practicing mindfulness rewires the brain so that your ability to focus is stronger in everyday life!

-There are numerous mindfulness apps you can use, but one quick strategy I use is ‘box breathing’.
-It’s a great stress reliever and it helps you to recentre yourself very quickly.
+You can use numerous mindfulness apps, but one quick strategy I use is ‘box breathing’.
+It’s a great stress reliever and helps you to develop yourself quickly.

-When I notice that my focus has slipped of if I need to get my concentration back after an interruption, I use this technique.
-US Navy Seals use box breathing and they are certainly able to be calm and focus under extreme circumstances!
+When I notice that my focus has slipped off, if I need to get my concentration back after an interruption, I use this technique.
+US Navy Seals use box breathing and can certainly be calm and focused under extreme circumstances!

 So here’s how you do it: Sit upright and inhale slowly while you count to 4 in your head.
 Then hold your breath for a count of four, exhale through your mouth to a count of four, and then hold your breath for four seconds.
 Repeat this a few times.

 I encourage you to try these strategies this week.
-It’ll be so much easier to get work in your direct sales business done when you are able to concentrate and focus for blocks of time!
+It’ll be easier to get work in your direct sales business done when you can concentrate and focus for blocks at a time!

 Want a Winning Mindset?

-Get the tools you need for your direct sales success with Mindset Mastery
+Get the tools you need for the success of your direct sales with Mindset Mastery.

-It’s rare that I’m genuinely excited by an app and that my mind is (almost) literally blown.
-But this one app is the single best tool I’ve ever used to accelerate my success.
+It’s rare that I’m genuinely excited by an app and that my mind is (almost) blown.
+But this app is the best tool I’ve ever used to accelerate my success.

 My direct sales business increased from $4 million to over $17 million over the last year, and it’s partly due to this app.

-It’s called ‘Positive Prime‘ and it’s all about transforming your mind and subsequently your habits and routines that work towards your goals.
-It’s backed by the latest research in neuroscience and positive psychology and it works.
+It’s called ‘Positive Prime,’ and it’s all about transforming your mind, habits, and routines that work towards your goals.
+The latest research backs it in neuroscience and positive psychology, and it works.

-With Positive Prime you can fuel your business goals, personal or fitness goals, your mindset, uplift your mood and inspire creative or innovative thinking.
-With the app you prime your mind for change, for success and peak performance.
+With Positive Prime, you can fuel your business goals, personal or fitness goals, and mindset, uplift your mood, and inspire creative or innovative thinking.
+With the app, you prime your mind for change, success, and peak performance.

 The app allows you to bypass your critical mind and let the messages sink into your subconscious, helping you to achieve faster change.
-Positive Prime offers different sessions to train your brain, and create powerful, self-fulfilling prophesies around your goals.
+Positive Prime offers different sessions to train your brain and create powerfully self-fulfilling prophesies around your goals.

-You can get started for free but I highly recommend you upgrade to a paid plan as soon as you can because you can then significantly amplify the effect of each session by personalizing it to you with images and personal statements for your specific goals.
+You can get started for free, but I highly recommend you upgrade to a paid plan as soon as possible because you can then significantly amplify the effect of each session by personalizing it to you with images and personal statements for your specific goals.

-When you personalize a session you include you own photos that are relevant, other images that resonate with that goal or make you feel good and inspire you.
+When you personalize a session, you include your photos that are relevant and other images that resonate with that goal or make you feel good and inspire you.
 Adding that personalization increases your emotional response and engagement with the session.

-I’m wondering what direct sales goal you might want to achieve?
+I’m wondering what direct sales goal you might want to achieve.
 Qualifying for a retreat or trip?
-Achieving the next career rank?
+Reaching the next career rank?
 Growing your team?
 Winning an award?
-Whatever your business goals are, Positive Prime can help you to stay motivated, to work smarter not harder, to be creative and innovative in how you go about achieving your goals, and to enjoy the journey as you go.
+Whatever your business goals are, Positive Prime can help you stay motivated, work smarter and more complexly, be creative and innovative in achieving your goals, and enjoy the journey as you go.

 I’m currently using the app to help me focus on my fitness goals and to inspire peak performance before competing in Karate.
-I’m also using it to stay motivated in my business and inspire me to think outside of the box.
+I’m also using it to stay motivated in my business and encourage me to think outside the box.

-And I love each and every session, I always feel so uplifted and ready to get to it!
-I love it so much I’m literally jumping in my seat to share this with you.
+And I love every session; I always feel uplifted and ready to get to it!
+I love it so much that I want to share this with you.